Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 an yellow evidence bag

 While paper is required for biological items, heavy-duty plastic evidence bags offer an entirely different set of benefits.
-Manufactured from thick polyethylene (PE) or polypropylene (PP), these bags are designed for scenarios where absolute containment and moisture blocking are the top priorities.
+Manufactured from thick polyethylene (PE) or polypropylene (PP), this material makes plastic evidence bags an absolute requirement for isolating dry narcotics, toxic powders, and digital devices.

 When isolating dangerous or dry materials, plastic becomes the superior choice.
 Here is a closer look at the main features of plastic evidence bags: